seucoin/unKR/README.md

 # 📝 Models
+Now, there are nine uncertain knowledge graph representation learning models available. unKR has evaluated these models on three datasets with seven different evaluation metrics.

 unKR implements nine UKGE methods that partition the model based on whether it is a few-shot model or not.
 The available models are as below.

 |   Type   |                                                                                                                                                                                                                                                    Model                                                                                                                                                                                                                                                     |